WebexCC-SA/US_LTRCCT-2296/docs/coreLab3.md

 > Business Hour: <copy>CL<w class="POD"></w>_Business Hours</copy>
 >
 > Delete the connection between New Phone Contact node and Play Message node
 >
+> Connect the New Phone Contact node to this Business Hours node
+>
 > Connect the Working Hours node edge to the Play Message node
 >